yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

 > 1. Upgrade to the latest [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension).
 > 1. Open Visual Studio Code and find `Manage` icon from sidebar (Bottom Left)
 > 1. Select `Settings` and find `Teams Toolkit` under `Extensions` section.
-> 1. Tick the checkbox for `Enable GA Preview Features.
+> 1. Tick the checkbox for `Enable Preview Features.
 > 1. Restart Visual Studio Code.

 Microsoft Teams has provided a mechanism to minimize the number of times users need to enter their sign in credentials and this is called single sign on.
 Teams Framework (TeamsFx) added support on top of this mechanism to help developers build single sign feature easily.